The Order of Time, by Carlo Rovelli (2017)

 2. Since the Universe is made up of events that are not ordered in time, there is nothing theoretically preventing something from moving forwards in time and still arriving back at the event where it originated.

-3. The only law of physics that has any required order in time is the second law of thermodynamics (law of entropy).
+3. The only law of physics that has any required order in time is the second law of thermodynamics (entropy).

 4. In every interaction where entropy increases there is a transfer of heat, so we can say that the arrow of time only exists when something is heating up.